csjoshc/csjoshc.github.io/notes/Github/intro_gh.md

 git status

-git commit -a -m "new change"`
+git commit -a -m "new cha
+nge"`

 **the first and third must be used together after any change**